 Thus, now you know my reasons for putting beef corning recipes in Food Nirvana.
 It is time to shun the meat processors and make our own corned beef.
 The recipes below are two of many, and as usual I've made significant changes to achieve what I think is the best.
 You can try these recipes and then perhaps experiment in terms of flavoring ingredients as you consider the taste of what you have made.
 You are the boss.

-Recipes I've read for making corned beef or pastrami from beef brisket sometimes note that other cuts of beef won't work as well as beef brisket because of it's unique flesh/collagen composition, leading to better tenderness.
-I tried using raw top round roast and it came out pretty good, and it was only one third the price per pound of raw beef brisket, which cost $6 per pound.
+Recipes I've read for making corned beef from beef brisket sometimes note that other cuts of beef won't work as well as beef brisket because of it's unique flesh/collagen composition, leading to better tenderness.
+I tried using raw top round roast and it came out pretty good, and it was only one half the price per pound of raw beef brisket, which cost $6 per pound.
 It wasn't quite as tender so I decided to use a small amount of meat tenderizer (with bromolain [from pineapple] enzyme) when I'd cure future cuts of top round roast and I was betting that would produce excellent results.
 I figured I would change this recipe if/when my experimenting is completed/successful.
 Well, you can buy McCormick's® meat tenderizer at the supermarket or via the Internet.
 Okay ...
 I just did the deed!
 My experiment led to perfect success.
 Lucky you!

 Here is another hint ... moistening the raw meat with Wright's Liquid Smoke® prior to applying the curing agent and spices mixture yields a most delicious corned beef.
 A cut above ordinary corned beef.
 But that step is optional.
 You will save a lot of money if you buy the Liquid Smoke via the Internet in the one gallon jug size.